ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.iqontrol/README.md

 		* If you leave `ButtonValues` empty, the name of the button will be used
 		* If you only use one destination state (instead of a comma separated list), this state will be used for all buttons
         * `ButtonCloses`: This is a comma separated list of booleans (`true`/`false`) that specify, if the popup should be closed, when the corresponding button is pressed
+        * `ButtonClears`: This is a comma separated list of booleans (`true`/`false`) that specify, if the popup settings should be cleared (= set all popup-states to empty), when the corresponding button is pressed
 * Alternatively you can set these values via sendTo-command with the parameters `PopupMessage`, `PopupDuration`, `PopupClickedValue` and so on
     * Example: `sendTo("iqontrol", "send", {PopupMessage: 'This is my message', PopupDuration: 2500, PopupClickedValue: 'messageConfirmed'});`
 * You can also use blockly to send messages to iQontrol